 How To Experience Mindful Life Transitions

-Below are some common major life transitions and suggestions for how to approach them more mindfully.
+Below are some common major life transitions and suggestions for approaching them more mindfully.

 Job or Career Changes